timlabs/uscode/United States Code/TITLE 21-FOOD AND DRUGS/CHAPTER 09-FEDERAL FOOD, DRUG, AND COSMETIC ACT/SUBCHAPTER V-DRUGS AND DEVICES/Part A-Drugs and Devices/Sec. 356c.md

   * (3) not later than 45 calendar days after the issuance of a letter under paragraph (1), the Secretary shall make such letter and any response to such letter under paragraph (2) available to the public on the Internet Web site of the Food and Drug Administration, with appropriate redactions made to protect information described in subsection (d), except that, if the Secretary determines that the letter under paragraph (1) was issued in error or, after review of such response, the person had a reasonable basis for not notifying as required under subsection (a), the requirements of this paragraph shall not apply.

 #### (g) Expedited inspections and reviews
-* If, based on notifications described in subsection (a) or any other relevant information, the Secretary concludes that there is, or is likely to be, a drug shortage of a drug described in subsection (a), the Secretary may—
+* If, based on notifications described in subsection (a) or any other relevant information, the Secretary concludes that there is, or is likely to be, a drug shortage of a drug described in subsection (a), the Secretary shall, as appropriate—

-  * (1) expedite the review of a supplement to a new drug application submitted under section 355(b) of this title, an abbreviated new drug application submitted under section 355(j) of this title, or a supplement to such an application submitted under section 355(j) of this title, that could help mitigate or prevent such shortage; or
+  * (1) prioritize and expedite the review of a supplement to a new drug application submitted under section 355(b) of this title, an abbreviated new drug application submitted under section 355(j) of this title, or a supplement to such an application submitted under section 355(j) of this title, that could help mitigate or prevent such shortage; or

-  * (2) expedite an inspection or reinspection of an establishment that could help mitigate or prevent such drug shortage.
+  * (2) prioritize and expedite an inspection or reinspection of an establishment that could help mitigate or prevent such drug shortage.

 #### (h) Definitions
 * For purposes of this section—